 Hello Fellow Readers,

 Over the years, I’ve had the privilege of speaking with garden clubs and participating in their activities.
 I didn’t realize until digging into history, the magnitude and impact of garden clubs across the country, even the world.
 The first garden club in America was founded in January 1891 by The Ladies Garden Club of Athens, Georgia.
 In 1929, the National Garden Club formed with 13 states as charter members.
 Today, National Garden Clubs, Inc. (NGC) is made up of over 5,000-member garden clubs in all 50 states totaling about 175,000 members.
-Plus, there’s more than 400 national and international affiliates around the world.
+Plus, there are more than 400 national and international affiliates around the world.

 I suggested putting together a strategy for replacing oversized plants to implement over time within that budget of dollars allocated for pruning.
 And consider a plan of planting groundcovers to replace costly mulching year after year.
-That way the parties involved may not be resistant to the shift to ‘au naturel’ as it won’t impact their bottom line.
+That way, the parties involved may not be resistant to the shift to ‘au naturel’ as it won’t impact their bottom line.

 On the National Garden Club’s website (www.gardenclub.org) is their Conservation Pledge: “I pledge to protect and conserve the natural resources of the planet earth and promise to promote education so we may become caretakers of our air, water, forest, land, and wildlife.”
 It gives me goosebumps to consider the magnitude of that promise.
 It starts in each of our backyards.
 Garden Dilemmas?
 Askmarystone@gmail.com